jkeohan/scatterplot-workshop/module-7-using-legend-to-filter-dataset.md

 let activeLegend = "";
 ```

-Now let's add an the onclick event and create the **region** variable that calls the **filterByRegio** function.
+Now let's add an the onclick event and create the **region** variable that calls the **filterByRegion** function.
 The function will require the whole dataset and the current object which is represented as **d**.
 ```
 let legendItems = legend
  // ...PREVIOUS CODE